CCurl/Forth_C/README.md

 into a file named "dis.txt".
 A casual inspection of the disassembly will show that the entire system is just a Forth dictionary.

-Currently, this implementation has the code at the beginning of the memory space, and the dictionary at the end, and they grow towards each other.
+There are 2 versions: one has the code at the beginning of the memory space, and the dictionary at the end, and they grow towards each other.
 The data and return stacks are after the dictionary.

+The other version has the code and the dictionary integrated.
+The code for a word starts immediately after the word's name.
+This dictionary entries in the implementation are also a doubly linked list.

 When the VM boots, its "BIOS" start up code reads and parses the "dis.txt" file to load the initial image of itself, and then starts executing at address 0, which is just a JUMP to the "main" word.